dpukhkaiev/BRISE2/README.md

 To get a working instance of BRISE:
 - `git clone` this repository and
 - `./brise.sh up -m docker-compose` in the root folder of copied repository to deploy the BRISE instance using *docker-compose*.

 Run  `./brise.sh help` to see possible options for starting it.
+For example, if you want to overwrite the standard addresses and ports used by the `event-service` or `database`, you may use the following command:
+`./brise.sh up -m docker-compose -eAMQP 49153  -eGUI 49154 -db_host localhost -db_port 27017`
+If no values are specified, the default ones will be taken from the [SettingsBRISE.json](./main-node/Resources/SettingsBRISE.json).

 `NOTE. brise.sh is designed for UNIX operating system.
 Running the script under Windows Subsystem for Linux may require additional actions, for example, using [dos2unix](https://linux.die.net/man/1/dos2unix) tools.`